abrotman/related-domains-by-dns/rdbd-newrrs.md

 The RDBD RR has no special Time to Live (TTL) requirements.

+There can be multiple occurrences of the RDBD resource record in the same zone.

-The wire format for an RDBD RDATA consists of a two octet rdbd-tag, the relating-domain name, and the optional signature fields which are: a two-octet key-tag, a one-octet signature algorithm, and the digital signature bits.
+The wire format for an RDBD RDATA consists of a two octet rdbd-tag, the relating-domain name(s), and the optional signature fields which are: a two-octet key-tag, a one-octet signature algorithm, and the digital signature bits.

 ~~~ ascii-art